-{\bf H2.} Placing macros one by one, known as a {\em constructive approach} to floorplanning \cite{PDtextbook}, is one of the simplest approaches.
+{\bf H2.} Placing macros one by one (a type of {\em constructive} floorplanning \cite{PDtextbook}) is one of the simplest approaches.
 Simulated Annealing can swap and shift macros, and make other incremental changes.
-Analytical methods simultaneously adjust locations of multiple components.
-Even when one-by-one placement was enhanced with Deep Reinforcement Learning, it looked handicapped.
+Analytical methods move many components at once.
+One-by-one placement looked handicapped even when driven by Deep Reinforcement Learning.

-{\bf H3.} \cite{Nature} used circuit-partitioning (clustering) methods similar to partitioning-based methods from 20 years ago~\cite{Capo,FS5,Floorplacement,Combinatorial,PDhandbook,PDtextbook}.
-Those techniques are known to diverge from interconnect optimization objective~\cite{Combinatorial,PDtextbook}.
-By placing macros using a clustered netlist {\em without gradual layout refinement}, RL might run into the same problem.
+{\bf H3.} \cite{Nature} used circuit-partitioning (clustering) methods similar to partitioning-based methods from 20+ years ago~\cite{Capo,FS5,Floorplacement,Combinatorial,PDhandbook,PDtextbook}.
+Those techniques are known to diverge from interconnect optimization objectives~\cite{Combinatorial,PDtextbook}.
+By placing macros using a clustered netlist {\em without gradual layout refinement}, RL runs into the same problem.

-{\bf H4.} \cite{Nature} limited macro locations to a grid, whereas SOTA methods~\cite{RePlAce} do not impose such a constraint.
-We illustrate the difference in Figure \ref{fig:ibm10}.
-Even if RL can run without gridding, it might not scale to large enough circuits without gridding.
+{\bf H4.} \cite{Nature} limited macro locations to a coarse grid, but SOTA methods~\cite{RePlAce} do not impose such a constraint.
+Figure \ref{fig:ibm10} illustrates the difference.
+Even if RL can run without gridding, it might not scale to large enough circuits without coarse gridding.